developer-onizuka/AzureFunctionsOnKubernetesWithKEDA/README.md

 ```

 # 5. Deploy it to the Kubernetes Cluster in Kubernetes Master node

+When you run the command below:
+- Register the container with docker push <br>
+- Deploy the container in Kubernetes

 ```
 # func kubernetes deploy --name myfunctionapp --registry 192.168.1.5:5000
 Running 'docker build -t 192.168.1.5:5000/myfunctionapp:latest /home/vagrant/keda'..done